autocrypt/protected-headers/draft-protected-headers.in.md

       and encrypted versions stored in the index instead, which are then decrypted by the client at display time.

-In both cases, mechanisms must be in place which allow the process which decrypts the message and process the Protected Headers to update the metadata index.
+In both cases, the process which decrypts the message and processes the Protected Headers must be able to update the metadata index.

+FIXME: add notes about research topics and other non-simple workarounds, like oblivious server-side indexing.

 Usability Impact of Obscured Message-ID {#obscured-message-id}
 ---------------------------------------